 Why This Matters

 Class actions are one of the most powerful procedural tools in civil litigation, and understanding their requirements is essential for any Civil Procedure exam.
-You're being tested on your ability to analyze whether a case can proceed as a class action—a question that requires you to apply Rule 23 of the Federal Rules of Civil Procedure systematically.
+You're being tested on your ability to analyze whether a case can proceed as a class action, which requires you to apply Rule 23 of the Federal Rules of Civil Procedure systematically.
 The requirements break down into two tiers: the four prerequisites that every class action must satisfy, and the additional requirements for specific types of class actions under Rule 23(b).

 The Four Prerequisites: Rule 23(a)